 Through responsible showing and breeding, we plan to uphold the integrity of this beautiful breed while placing healthy, happy kittens in loving homes like yours.
 Whether you have pets, kids, or plants - these cats fit well into virtually any lifestyle.

-We match our kittens to adoptive families based on your wish-list of desired personality traits and color combinations.
-After 8-12 weeks of observation and evaluation, we get to know their character pretty well.
+We match our kittens to adoptive families based on your kitten inquiry and our phone interview, After 8-12 weeks of observation and evaluation, we get to know their character pretty well.
 If you want to join our growing family, please send us a serious inquiry!

 Sable Tibetan Terrier